Billing notifications

 Number one icon

-The ad SDK generates an ad request and sends it to the publisher's ad server A platform that manages, stores, and delivers advertisements to a publisher's site..
-The publisher's ad server makes a request to Index.
+The ad SDK generates an ad request and sends it to the Media Owner's ad server.
+The Media Owner's ad server makes a request to Index.

 Number two icon